Skip to main content

 Florida water management districts and utilities offer rebates for irrigation improvements, Florida-Friendly landscaping, and stormwater management.
 Here's every program we've found with requirements and application links.

-• Florida rebate programs focus on irrigation efficiency and Florida-Friendly landscaping rather than direct turf replacement.
+• Florida rebate programs focus on irrigation efficiency and Florida-Friendly landscaping; a few offer direct turf replacement (Stuart, Alachua, Hillsborough, Pinellas).

-• The Southwest Florida Water Management District WISE program offers up to $20,000 in cost-share rebates.
+• The WISE program offers up to $20,000 for HOAs and commercial properties (not individual homeowners).

-• Sarasota County's RainCheck program provides up to $5,000 for rain gardens and stormwater management.
+• Sarasota RainCheck provides up to $5,000 for rain gardens and stormwater management; Miami-Dade up to $2,500 over 5 years for irrigation retrofits.

 • Florida-Friendly Landscaping certification through UF/IFAS provides HOA documentation and community recognition.